 Do you think he was talking about franchising, new homeownership or the joys of his new family?
 Perhaps all of the above.
 Happy Father’s Day from FranNet!

-If you’d like to explore whether business ownership is right for your family, give us a call today at 502-530-0143 or take our free Readiness Assessment at frannet.com.
+If you’d like to explore whether business ownership is right for your family, give us a call today at 502-530-0143 or complete your Entrepreneur Readiness Profile at frannet.com.